 Application for the Canadian Award in Aviation (pdf)…CAIA Award Application Form 2017 DEADLINE AUG 31, 2017

-ELSIE MACGILL NORTHERN LIGHTS AWARDS
+ELSIE MACGILL NORTHERN LIGHTS AERO FOUNDATION

 The EMNLA are the pinnacle aviation and aerospace awards that recognize, promote and inspire past, present and future generations of Canadian women in the industry.
 The EMNL awards are separate from The Ninety-Nines, and was created by members of the 99’s.